 Today thankfully, we can be proud of our bus service.
 The Gibraltar Bus Company began operating a smart fleet of buses fit for purpose in January 2004.
 The existing route operators were duly compensated and Government took over the bus service for the whole of Gib, except for the border to town route which is shared with buses run by Calypso Transport.

 Some of the regulations required when joining The Gibraltar Bus Company’s fleet included drivers needing to hold a ‘D’ licence allowing them to drive a Public Service Vehicle or a ‘white licence’ to handle one of the expensive buses on our narrow roads with would-be drivers also having to go through a thorough training programme; there’s a need to learn how to work the ticket machine amongst other things and go through a vehicle familiarisation course and understand there is no room for complacency and sloppiness.
-For instance, the old practice of stopping anywhere to let passengers off is now out of the question.
+For instance, the old practice of stopping anywhere to let passengers off is now out of the question because it was one of the common causes of bus accidents.
 They must only stop at designated bus stops – certainly a different culture!

 I would imagine negotiating the small arches at Southport Gates entering Main Street and turning that long vehicle into Governor’s Lane just past the King’s Chapel must take some practice and a quite a chore to get just right.
 Seniors, school children and some other categories travel for free.